In Paris Parc de La Villette, the radiotelescope has been activated Sunday July 21, 2019, more than thirty years after it was built.

-Power supply voltage was then injected into the coaxial cable through a special device for applying the voltage to the remote MOS-FET preamplifier and at the same time let the radio signal go down to the receiver located 15 meter down.
-We have set at this location an SDR receiver behind a second preamplifier with a gain of 25 dB and a better low noise figure.
+Power supply voltage was then injected into the coaxial cable through a special device (Bias-Tee) for applying the voltage to the remote MOS-FET preamplifier and at the same time let the radio signal get down to the receiver located 15 meter down.
+We have set at this location an SDR receiver behind a second preamplifier with a gain of 25 dB and 0.7 dB better noise figure.
 Resulting signal level measured by SDR was -77,3 dB as shown on next picture when remote MOS-FET preamplifier was not powered.

 Alternately, when DC voltage was applied to remote preamplifier, received signal raised to a level of -64,6 dB.
 The difference (77,3 – 64,6) translates the remaining gain of 12,7 dB due to conducting loss into the 15 m coaxial cable.
 This loss is probably greater than 12 dB for if we do not insert the supplementary local preamplifier, we do not observe any change in the signal level measured by SDR receiver while remote preamplifier was powered.
 There is no doubt that a better result will be achieved when the second preamplifier is installed closer to receiving dipole.
 Lately the MOS-FET preamplifier will also be replaced by a one designed for radio-astronomy with a better noise figure.